-Since our scholars come from different schools and districts, on any particular day, parents can drop off their children at 7:00 a.m.
-Once on campus, scholars go directly to the multipurpose room where they can read or sit with their peers until 7:30 a.m., when breakfast is ready.
-At 7:55 a.m., the 5 minute warning bell rings, and the school's theme song is played over the intercom system.
+Since our scholars come from different schools and districts, on any particular day, parents can drop off their children at 7:00 am.
+Once on campus, scholars go directly to the multipurpose room where they can read or sit with their peers until 7:30, when breakfast is ready.
+At 7:55 am, the 5 minute warning bell rings, and the school's theme song is played over the intercom system.
 Scholars who are outside line up at their classroom numbers.
 Once ready, teachers walk their scholars to the classroom doors where teachers greet their scholars individually by name.
 The song signals the school that scholars have 5 minutes to transition into the classrooms.
-About ten minutes until 8:00 a.m., the music ends, and all scholars are inside the classrooms.
+About ten minutes until 8:00 am, the music ends, and all scholars are inside the classrooms.

 Once inside, teachers go over the daily agenda and learning objectives.
 The scholars participate in 15 - 20 minutes of morning movements to wake up their brains and get their dendrites ready for the day.
-Instruction in English Language Arts, Math, English Language Development, Social Studies, and Science occur between the hours of 8:00 a.m. - 3:00 p.m. for first through sixth grade.
-Kindergarten day ends at 2:00 p.m.
-During the course of the 8:00 a.m.-3:00 p.m., scholars participate in one hour of either Hmong language development (HLD) or a movement class that includes dance, taekwondo, or physical education.
+Instruction in English Language Arts, Math, English Language Development, Social Studies, and Science occur between the hours of 8:00 - 3:00 for first through sixth grade.
+Kindergarten day ends at 2:00 pm.
+During the course of the 8:00 - 3:00, scholars participate in one hour of either Hmong language development (HLD) or a movement class that includes dance, taekwondo, or physical education.
 While scholars transition into HLD or Movement, general education teachers receive one hour to prep, plan, and work on curriculum and instruction related tasks.

-In light of the long school day, scholars in grades 1 - 6 receive 30 minutes of supper and recess from 3:00 p.m.- 3:30 p.m.
-At 3:30 p.m., scholars transition into the technology part of the day where first and second grade scholars are involved in using their i-Pads to connect with learning.
+In light of the long school day, scholars in grades 1 - 6 receive 30 minutes of supper and recess from 3:00 - 3:30.
+At 3:30, scholars transition into the technology part of the day where first and second grade scholars are involved in using their i-Pads to connect with learning.
 Third through sixth grade scholars each have their own laptops and connect with learning through web-based learning programs.
 There is one device per scholar, and learning is truly at the touch of a fingertip.
 This part of the day is known as Achievement through Technology (ATT).
-Scholars are dismissed at 5:00 p.m.
+Scholars are dismissed at 5:00 pm.